Student in classics library

 How many students can participate?

-We will accept 15 students this year.
+We accept 15–20 students per year.

 What if I don't know whether I want to major in the humanities?